LTUC/amman-prep-d14/Class-16/lab/README.md

 ### **Requirements**
 **Set up your Github Repository:**
-   - Create new repo called `Travel-Destination`.
+   - Create new repo called `travel-destination`.
    - Checkout a new branch called `class-16` for today's task.
    - Open it in VS code.